Honour thy father and thy mother: Protestantism

 The commandment itself encourages obedience "so that you may enjoy long life and that it may go well with you".
 Henry, Wesley and Calvin affirm the applicability of this promise for all who keep the commandment, though each notes that for the New Testament Christian, the promise may be fulfilled as earthly rewards and/or heavenly rewards, as God sees fit in his wisdom and love for the individual.

 In his commentary, Calvin notes the harsh consequences required in Exodus and Leviticus for specific failures to keep the commandment.
 Those who struck or cursed a parent were to be sentenced to death.
 Persistently disobedient sons were to be brought before the city elders and stoned by the whole community if the parents' testimony was judged to be accurate.
 Calvin writes that God knew capital punishment for these offences would seem harsh and be difficult to pronounce, even for those responsible for adjudicating the situation.
 This is why, he argues, the text specifically places responsibility for the consequences on the offender.
 The severity of the sentence emphasized the importance of removing such behaviour from the community and deterring others who might imitate it.

 Although Calvin refers mostly to fathers in his commentary on the commandment to honour father and mother, he writes near the beginning that the commandment mentions both parents on purpose.
 As described above, Proverbs supports the value of guidance from both father and mother, and Paul specified that children should provide for their own widowed mothers and grandmothers, "which is pleasing to God".

 Just as "honour" involves offering profound respect, the opposite of honouring someone is to trivialize him, as if of no importance.

 Respect is not something based solely on personal or professional qualifications, but also on the position that God has given that person.
 In 1 Samuel 26 David spares Saul's life, even at the risk of losing his own, submitting to the authority God had placed over him as anointed king.

+The Protestant tradition, more broadly, has applied the fifth commandment to political authority by way of synecdoche.
+This idea was especially prominent in the early Protestant movement, whether Reformed, Anglican, or Lutheran, and was embedded in Protestant political thinking by the seventeenth century.